Shift work sleep disorder: Melatonin

 Melatonin is a hormone secreted by the pineal gland in darkness, normally at night.
 Its production is suppressed by light exposure, principally blue light around 460 to 480 nm.
 Light restriction, or dark therapy, in the hours before bedtime allows its production.
 Dark therapy does not require total darkness.
 Amber or orange colored goggles eliminate blue light to the eyes while allowing vision.

 Melatonin is also available as an oral supplement.
-In the US and Canada, the hormone melatonin is not classified as a drug; it is sold as a dietary supplement.
-In other countries, it requires a prescription or is unavailable.
+For example, in the US and Canada, the hormone melatonin is not classified as a drug; it is sold as a dietary supplement.
+In some other countries, it requires a prescription or is unavailable.
 Although it is not licensed by the FDA as a treatment for any disorder, there have been no serious side effects or complications reported to date.

 Melatonin has been shown to accelerate the adaptation of the circadian system to a nighttime work schedule.
 Melatonin may benefit daytime sleep in night workers by an additional direct sleep promoting mechanism.
 Melatonin treatment may increase sleep length during both daytime and nighttime sleep in night shift workers.